 The nearby city of Keene is home to Keene State College (and the Redfern Art Center and Thorne-Sagendorph Art Gallery), Antioch University, the Colonial Theater, several recreation parks, and nearly 90 restaurants.
 The greater Monadnock Region is teeming with summer arts and a variety of entertainment options.

-While there is not public transportation between Gilsum and Keene, Valerie and Pablo are willing, when available, to support the transportation needs of volunteers.Internship Application: Apply online here or print an application here.
-Mail it to P.O.
+While there is not public transportation between Gilsum and Keene, Valerie and Pablo are willing, when available, to support the transportation needs of volunteers.Internship Application: Application available here here.
+Email to firstname.lastname@example.org or Mail it to P.O.
 Box 311, Gilsum, NH 03448.